Zakey-Pilot/agile-development/2-writing-plans/development-strategies/README.md

 # Development Strategies

-Development Strategy files are something you will use for your entire time at HYF.
+Development Strategy files are something you will use for your entire time in this course.
 As you build larger projects and learn JavaScript your development strategies will grow with you.
 Practicing now with small projects using only HTML & CSS will prepare you for collaborating on larger and more complex projects later on.